 I’d like to finally share with you a project I’ve been working on to make writing in WordPress fun again.
-Introducing Iceberg.

 The WordPress block editor is making considerable strides towards better enabling folks to build beautiful websites.
 But as a consequence to adding more controls, settings, and even blocks, the experience of writing and publishing content within WordPress has taken a hit.